 It will be based on daily monitoring of the LFG flow from the gas extraction stage to the landfill gas flaring.
-Continuous measurers of gas flow and flared gas meter will be installed along the landfill gas extraction network.
+Continuous measurers of gas flow and flared gas meter will be installed along the landfill gas extraction network and data will be continuously acquired from the process (continuous sampling) in order to present an average value in a time interval not greater than an hour.
+Besides, paired values of the methane fraction of the landfill gas and LFG flow which are averaged for the same time interval will be used in the calculation of emission reductions (i.e. methane fraction of landfill gas averaged at hour x will be used with LFG flow which is averaged at the same hour x).
 The main purpose is the direct monitoring by the landfill operators, being coordinated by the landfill manager, of any fugitive emissions and the empirical calculation of the landfill gas generated.